In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

 };

-Once defined the functional logic of each operator, they must be created by using the corresponding builder classes.
-During the creation, the user can specify several configuration parameters per operator, like its name (for logging purposes), its parallelism level and others.
+Once the functional logic of each operator has been defined, the operators must be created using their corresponding builder classes.
+During creation, the user can specify various configuration parameters for each operator, such as its name (for logging purposes), its level of parallelism, and other options.

 Source_Functor source_functor(dataset);